SmartGridready/SGrPython/README.md

 ### DEPRECATED Pip Install from pypi testing server (user).

-I uploaded the library as "sgr-demo-v0.0.4" for now.
+Uploaded the library as "sgr-demo-v0.0.4" for now.
 You can download it with the following command.

     pip install --index-url https://test.pypi.org/simple/ sgr-demo-v0.0.4